mikedll/cknife/README.md

     > cknifeaws upsync my-frog-app-backups ./tmp --glob "*.sql" --noprompt --backups-retain true --months-retain 5 --weeks-retain 10 --days-retain 30 --dry-run

-### Synchronizing a local directory's files with an Amazon S3 Bucket

-    Usage:
-      cknifeaws upsync [BUCKET_NAME] [DIRECTORY]

-    Options:
-      [--public]
-      [--region=REGION]
-                             # Default: us-east-1
-      [--noprompt=NOPROMPT]
-      [--glob=GLOB]
-                             # Default: **/*
-      [--backups-retain]
-      [--days-retain=N]
-                             # Default: 30
-      [--months-retain=N]
-                             # Default: 3
-      [--weeks-retain=N]
-                             # Default: 5
-      [--dry-run]
+This is the premier feature of the gem.

+Uses multipart uploads with a chunksize of 10 megabytes to keep RAM usage down.

+It can be used to run a backups schedule with multiple classes of files (partitioned by a glob pattern). **It is your responsibility to generate one uniquely-named backup file per day**, as this tool does not do that part for you.

+If you *don't* use the `backups-retain` option, then its like a very weak **rsync** that can upload from a local filesystem into a bucket.
+Which is also pretty useful.

 The glob allows you to determine whether you want to recursively upload an entire directory, or just a set of *.dat or *.sql files, ignoring whatever else may be in the specified directory.
 This glob pattern is appended to the directory you specify.

-For determining whether to upload a file, first the mod time is used, and if that match fails, an md5 checksum comparison is used.
+For determining whether to upload a file, it uses the file's local filesystem modification time, and if there is a mismatch then it does an md5 checksum comparison, and if there is a mismatch there, then the local file will replace the remote one in S3.
+The file's local filesystem modification time is stored on S3 in the S3 object's metadata when the file is uploaded.

-The file's local modification time, from the file system from which it was uploaded, is used to determined whether it qualifies for retention in the backup program you specify.

-This info is uploaded with the file to Amazon's S3 servers when the file is uploaded, in the S3 file metadata.
-Without this, S3 uses a modtime that is equal to when the file was last uploaded, which is not comparable to the file's local mod time.

-### Dumping an Amazon S3 bucket
+### Download an S3 bucket to a local directory

 Sometimes you want to download an entire S3 bucket to your local directory - a set of photos, for example.